drewstinnett/gout/README.md

 options.

 When using CLI based tools, it's often useful to output the data in different formats.
-I tend to use the following:

-* YAML: Great for human readability, but still in a standardized format
-* JSON: Super ugly to read, but awesome when combined with tooling like `jq`
-* TSV: Great for just simple quick and easy grep/awk/sed/etc
+Need to parse some output with `jq`?
+JSON is your format.
+Want to put it out in an easy to read yet still standardized format?
+YAML is for you!

-This tool is intended to provide all that in a single reusable package
+This tool is intended to provide all that in a single reusable package.

 ## Usage